Thiru. A.Udhayan, I.F.S.,

 Project Coordinator

-Pooja Saravanan is a wildlife biologist and conservation communicator passionate about understanding human–wildlife relationships through local ecological knowledge and ecology.
+Ms. Pooja Saravanan is a wildlife biologist and conservation communicator passionate about understanding human–wildlife relationships through local ecological knowledge and ecology.
 With a background in wildlife science, she works at the intersection of research and science communication to make conservation more inclusive and community-oriented.
 Her work focuses on small carnivores and coexistence in the Western Ghats, combining field ecology with Local Ecological Knowledge (LEK) to better understand elusive species and their roles in dynamic landscapes.
 She has worked with The Dhole Project at the National Centre for Biological Sciences (NCBS) and the Wildlife Conservation Society–India (WCS–India) on carnivore ecology in Kerala and Tamil Nadu.
 In 2025, she joined the Advanced Institute for Wildlife Conservation (AIWC) as a Project Coordinator, supporting conservation education and outreach initiatives.

 Dr. Manigandan Selvaraj